Myster-Pmf/DevTalk/README.md

 - In-browser JavaScript tool simulation
 - Automatic insertion of tool results into the conversation
 - Toggleable Markdown rendering with syntax highlighting
-- Copy buttons for code blocks
+- Code snippet blocks with darker themed backgrounds and copy buttons
 - Response metadata details such as:
   - provider label
   - duration